PierrickPro/rabbitmq_tutorial/README.md

 ## Headers Exchange

 A header exchange can also be used.
+A header exchange is a routing system that uses arguments with headers and optional values to route messages.

 - Producer:
   - declare headers_exchange of type headers